Citrinate/BoosterManager/BoosterManager/Docs/InventoryHistory.md

 For this reason it's better to start your search right where the gap begins and proceed gradually.
 Setting the `start_time` parameter yourself allows you to move in increments of 1 second.
 The "Jump to date" feature moves in increments of 24 hours.
 You can also use the `cursor[time]` and `cursor[time_frac]` parameters to move in increments of 1 millisecond.

+Not all gaps are as large as in the examples above.
+The issue tends to also arise when too many events share the same time (ex: confirming multiple market listings at once).
+Here the gap can be less than a second and may skip as few as 1 event.
+These gaps can be addressed in the same way as large gaps, but because of how small they are, they're hard to notice.
+In my experience, because small gaps tend to only happen due to market-related activity, they can be safely ignored, as market history is more accurately collected from the Market History API.

 > The BoosterManager plugin cannot detect this bug.
 You'll need to monitor the plugin's activity yourself to ensure there's no gaps.
 Within your `InventoryHistoryAPI`, `page - data["cursor"]["time"]` represents the size of the gap in seconds between the current page and the next page.
 Be aware that `data["cursor"]` [can be](#history-ends-early-bug) `null`.
 You can attempt to address this bug with your API by setting the `next_page` or `next_cursor` response parameters, telling the plugin which page you'd like it to fetch next.

 ## History Ends Early Bug

 Sometimes Steam will say there's no more history, when really there is.
-When using the [Inventory History page](https://steamcommunity.com/my/inventoryhistory/), this bug expresses itself as the "Load More History" button disappearing prematurely.
-When that happens, the `cursor` object returned by Steam's API will be missing.
+When `ajax=0`, this bug expresses itself as the "Load More History" button disappearing prematurely.
+When that happens, the `cursor` object returned by the API will be missing.

 For example, assuming we have history older than `4/30/21`, this can happen: